-Mastering, perfected.
-Jon uses his naturally gifted ears and extensive experience with the entire writing and recording process to help put that final touch on artists' work.
-Whether it is using a specific type of equalizer, setting a suitable dynamic range for the material, or simply asking the artist what they really want, Jon takes the time to make sure that every song sounds its best and that the client is 100% clear on the process throughout.
-Jon and his company Fuzzywallz Mastering do not specialize in 'a sound', he wants to make sure you get 'your sound', whatever genre or style it may fall into.
-Being that the company consists of his brother Brandon and himself (they've played, wrote, and recorded music together for many years) gives the client a very unique and complete experience.
+Whether it is using a specific type of equalizer, setting a suitable dynamic range for the material, or simply asking the artist what they really want, I always take the time to make sure that every song sounds its best and that the client is 100% clear on the process throughout.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.